Chess in Florida: North central Florida

 The Gator Chess Club at the University of Florida meets weekly.

 On October 24, 2024, IM Levy Rozman (AKA GothamChess) visited UF.
 Rozman returned the following year on September 28, 2024.
 At the school, Rozman gave a one-hour lecture, a Q&A session, and played five blitz games against random attendees.

 Central Florida

+Central Florida hosts numerous national tournaments.
 Orlando hosted the U.S. Open Chess Championship in 2011, 2014, and 2019.
 Additionally, Kissimmee was the site of the 98th U.S. Open in 1997.

 The Orlando Chess Open is a tournament held annually in August.

 Suncoast

 In the early 1930s, the St. Pete Chess Club was established at a cottage in St. Petersburg.
 The St. Pete Chess Club is the oldest chess club in the United States that hasn't relocated.
 Some grandmasters who've played at the club include Sammy Reshevsky, Bobby Fischer, and Larry Christiansen.

 Tampa hosted the 53rd U.S. Open Chess Championship in 1952.

 In September 2014, the Tampa Bay Times published an article about the Knights of Knowledge Chess Club.
 The club would meet in Bay Vista Park in St. Petersburg.